 We aim to select the best candidate for our roles, ensuring an inclusive and equal process is followed.
 However, we are mindful of the need to actively support and encourage women to study STEM subjects.
 To this end we are working with STEMNET and the Suffolk STEM team to identify colleagues in our businesses who would like to become STEM Ambassadors, working in the community to encourage female students to study STEM subjects.

-Just under a third of candidates on the recent graduate engineer assessment centre were female and all performed well, therefore we are hopeful that they will be offered positions across the Group.
-We will continue to develop our relationships with higher and further education establishments, including apprenticeship schemes to further encourage and promote the opportunities that are available for females to pursue a career in a STEM related subject.
+We will continue to develop our relationships with further education establishments, including apprenticeship schemes, to encourage and promote the opportunities that are available for females to pursue a technical career in a STEM related subject.